 ^{} Most seafood harvesters are self-employed, and are excluded from these data and analyses.
-Source: Alaska Department of Labor and Workforce Development, Research and Analysis Section social ills including drug abuse, domestic violence and a variety of negative health effects.
-These social ills are documented in an annual review of resident hire conditions used as part of the determination process to identify construction craft occupations eligible for a 90 percent employment preference on construction projects funded by state or local government.
+Source: Alaska Department of Labor and Workforce Development, Research and Analysis Section and a variety of negative health effects.
+These social ills are documented in an annual review of resident hire conditions used as part of the determination process to identify construction craft occupations eligible for a 90 percent employment preference on public funded construction projects.